DonDxDy/odoo/doc/howtos/rdtraining/06_firstui.rst

     When performance is important, the CSV format is preferred over the XML format.
 Indeed, in Odoo loading a CSV file is faster than loading an XML file.

+In Odoo, the user interface (actions, menus and views) is largely defined by creating and composing records defined in an XML file.
+A common pattern is Menu > Action > View.
+To access records, the user navigates through several menu levels; the deepest level is an action which triggers the opening of a list of the records.

 Actions
 =======